aachalat/hamilton_cycle/README.md

  - remove all linear sized data structures (with respect to graph size)
  - create a python c extension module to access core algorithms

+A copy of the master's thesis can be found at: ftp://www.combinatorialmath.ca/g&g/chalaturnykthesis.pdf